EmilyRichter

 About Emily

-In concert, she has sung Handel's Messiah with the Seattle Symphony and the Illinois Philharmonic, Verdi’s Requiem in her debut with the Westmoreland Symphony.
-She is a 2024 Grand Prize Winner of the Met Laffont Competition as well as a first prize winner of The Wirth Prize and The Mildred Miller Competition.
+In concert, Emily has sung Handel's Messiah with the Seattle Symphony and the Illinois Philharmonic, and Verdiâs Requiem in her debut with the Westmoreland Symphony.
+She is a first prize winner of The Wirth Prize and The Mildred Miller Competition.

-Emily has spent her summers as a young artist at Festival d'Aix-en-Provence, Santa Fe Opera, Central City Opera, and Seagle Festival.
-She graduated with her Master’s from McGill’s Schulich School of Music and her BM in Vocal Performance from Lawrence University.
+Emily has spent her summers as a young artist at Festival dâAix-en-Provence, Santa Fe Opera, Central City Opera, and Seagle Festival.
+She graduated with her masterâs degree from McGillâs Schulich School of Music and studied her undergraduate degree in Vocal Performance at Lawrence University.

 Representation